 Step Three:

-Pour the minced (grounded) beef into a large mixing bowl and add a tablespoon of smoked paprika, onion powder, all purpose seasoning, garlic powder and black pepper.
-Mix together until evenly distributed.
+I pour the minced (grounded) beef into a large mixing bowl and add a tablespoon of smoked paprika, onion powder, all purpose seasoning, garlic powder and black pepper.
+Then I mix it together until evenly distributed.

 Step Four:

-Add oil to a pan and heat on a high heat.
-Fry the garlic, onions, spring onions, ginger, thyme and scotch bonnet for 2 to 3 mins.
+Oil is added to a pan heated on a high heat.
+The garlic, onions, spring onions, ginger, thyme and scotch bonnet are fried for 2 to 3 minutes.

 Step Five:

-Add the minced beef meat into the frying pan and stir continuously, add a tablespoon of smoked paprika, onion powder, all purpose seasoning, garlic powder and black pepper.
+I add the minced beef meat into the frying pan and stir continuously, then I add a tablespoon of smoked paprika, onion powder, all purpose seasoning, garlic powder and black pepper.

-Leave to simmer for 5 minutes with the lid on, then continue to stir for 2 to 3 minutes breaking any clumps with the back of your wooden spoon.
+It’s left to simmer for 5 minutes with the lid on, then I continue to stir it for 2 to 3 minutes breaking any clumps with the back of my wooden spoon.

 Top Tip: Browning sauce is used to help create the traditional dark brown filling colour; you don’t have to add it in if you don’t want too.